Contact Us for a Free Consultation (213) 542-0979

 Defending Real Estate Fraud

-It's an excellent move to sit down with the authorities and talk to them and give them your story or perspective, or it's the best plan to keep your mouth shut and let your attorney do the talking.
+It's an excellent move to sit down with the authorities and talk to them and give them your story or perspective, or it's best to keep your mouth shut and let your attorney do the talking.
 This is the first thing we have to look at.

 California Real Estate Fraud Defense Attorney